snir1551/Ex0_OOP/README.md

 This project is about an unweighted and undirected graph that is a set of vertices and edges which connect the vertices, edge is actually neighbor vertex of this and this is actually neighbor of the vertex.

-in this project we have three classes: NodeData, GraphDS, GraphAlgo.
+in this project we have three classes: NodeData, GraphDS, GraphAlgo.;
-- for each of the classes we have interface,
+for each of the classes we have interface:
 - for NodeData class we have node_data interface
 - for GraphDS class we have graph interface
 - for Graph_Algo class we have graph_algorithms interface